Ying-Lab/SAINT/README.md

 1. Run SAINT to get model.

-    Create a new folder to put output file
+    Create a new folder to put model file

     >```
     >   $ mkdir ./model